mattermost/mattermost-handbook/operations/research-and-development/engineering/team/README.md

 The Sustained Engineering Team \(SET\) is responsible for improving and maintaining quality of the Mattermost products, as well as helping support with any issues they require engineering support with.
 Often, people in SET primarily play the role of first responders, then handing off to whichever engineering team best equipped to resolve an issue.

 ## Team Members
 SET is a rotating team that is comprised of engineers from the different engineering teams.
 The rotation is on a weekly cycle for engineers, and two-week cycle for leads.

 Who is currently on SET can be seen in the header of the [~Sustained Engineering](https://community.mattermost.com/core/channels/sustained-engineering) channel.

-Engineering teams will commit a total of 4 engineers plus a lead to SET for each rotation.
+Engineering teams will commit a total of 4 engineers (two primaries for two time zones, two backups for two timezones) plus a lead to SET for each rotation.
 While on SET, that engineer should attend their feature team's sprint planning, but it should be taken into account that any urgent SET-related issue may take them out of the regular day-to-day planned work.
-Plan appropriately.
+How this is managed is up to the SET team member's engineering lead, some let them work on regular sprint work and accept the interruptions, others let them focus on fixing bugs to reduce the cost of context switching.

 ## Roles